molevol-ub/bitacora/README.md

 New version 1.2.1:
 - Implementation of GeMoMa algorithm to reconstruct new gene models (set as default).
-Latest version tested and working in our pipeline is GeMoMa v1.6.4.
+The latest version tested in our pipeline is GeMoMa v1.6.4.
 - New parameter that allows retaining novel proteins based on HMMER or BLASTP positive hits
 - Additional step to conduct a more strict filtering of the output annotations in order to obtain a confident estimation on the number of gene members for a specific gene family.